The road to corporate digitalisation is extremely appealing.

 Communities of practice

-A group of people from different context with common interests or goals that engage in finding, sharing and transferring knowledge.
+group of people from different context with common interests or goals that

 Example: IM CoP